 The Pink and Red Earth Stars are the ones I’m most familiar with that are commonly sold in the houseplant trade.
 These are the plants I’m writing about here.

-Other names for these Cryptanthus: Earth Star Plants, Earth Stars, Cryptanthus bivittatus, Earth Star Bromeliad, Pink Earth Stars, Red Earth Stars, Pink Star Plants, and Red Star Plants.
+Other names for these Cryptanthus: Earth Star Plants, Earth Stars, Cryptanthus bivittatus (the botanical name), Earth Star Bromeliad, Pink Earth Stars, Red Earth Stars, Pink Star Plants, and Red Star Plants.

 Some Of Our General Houseplant Guides For Your Reference: